 |Inclusive of bonuses etc||Total investments – Rs.
 1.20 lakh|

 There is, at the moment, some confusion on whether the states will have a part of the amount collected as cess.
 Given India’s federal structure, such a demand has long been made.
-While there is no clear solution on this, the Central Government assures that a breakthrough will soon be made via discussion.
+While there is no clear solution to this, the Central Government assures that a breakthrough will soon be made via discussion.

 Here are some proposals which will take shape gradually as the extra funds enter the system.
 Note that a cess cannot continue forever; it is withdrawn after its need is exhausted.

 According to the latest data available, this 1% hike in this cess- collected now as the health and education cess– will add Rs.
-11,000 crore to the Government’s treasury.
+11,000 crores to the Government’s treasury.
 This extra sum can be used to reinvigorate the country’s educational infrastructure.